LUNAR CAMPFIRES

 Series of meaningful discussions for People of Colour to discuss personal identity, culture and representation.

-Lunar Campfires is a space for young People of Colour to shape how we discuss personal identity, culture and representation.
-This is especially because white privilege is embedded in heritage, discussions of history, and the stories we tell.
-All events are co-designed with the Lunar Residents.
+Lunar Campfires are a space for young People of Colour to shape how we discuss personal identity, culture and representation.

-At every event, you can expect a meaningful space, cathartic discussion, activities, food and a lot of learning.
+At every event, co-designed with young Lunar Residents, you can expect a meaningful space, cathartic discussion, activities, food and a lot of learning.
 It is also a great way to meet and network with like-minded people who share a passion for these themes, learn from intercultural experiences, and hear new perspectives that will help develop your critical thinking in an ever-changing world.

 Heritage organisations are becoming more aware of the increasing pressure to reconsider the narratives they portray.
 The Heritage Intercepted Conference was created to address some of these issues and raise awareness around Don’t Settle and its upcoming Manifesto.